top of page

 Secondly, to let go of anything that's unhelpful, or even damaging — anything that prevents us from being open to God and open to that fulness of life which he promises, offers, and is ever at work to enable.

 Notice that this involves learning.
 It doesn't all happen in an instant.
-That's why God gives us the time necessary to grow and change, or rather to be changed
+We are learning to norice, learning to let go.
+That's why God gives us the time necessary to grow and change, or rather to be changed.
+And that's why, beyond learning to notice and learning to let go of what's unhelpful, we are also learning to trust in God and his endless goodwill towards us.

 Here it's worth mentioning that all of us are mindful some of the time.
-We're mindful when we're fully engrossed in something we are doing — that might be when we're captures by a piece of music, when we're absorbed in watching children play, when we're pottering in the garden.
-In fact, it could be said, that being mindful is natural to us — but somehow that natural mindfulness has become overlaid with all sot of of complexities.
+We're mindful when we're fully engrossed in something we are doing—that might be when we're captures by a piece of music, when we're absorbed in watching children play, when we're pottering in the garden.
+In fact, it could be said, that being mindful is natural to us—but somehow that natural mindfulness has become overlaid with all sorts of unhelpful stuff.
 We've become distanced from our own selves and our own 'natural state.'

 Mindfulness is not about learning to control our thoughts or our feelings.